pavanydns0/id3-mp3-tag-reader-c/README.md

-# id3-mp3-tag-reader-c
+🎵 MP3 Tag Reader in C
-Binary-level MP3 metadata reader implemented in C by manually parsing ID3v2 frames without external libraries.
+Binary-Level ID3v2 Metadata Parser
 🚀 Project Overview

 This project is a command-line MP3 Tag Reader implemented in C that extracts metadata from MP3 files by manually parsing ID3v2 tags at the binary level.

 Unlike high-level libraries, this implementation works directly with raw byte streams, interpreting frame structures exactly as defined in the ID3 specification.

-This project demonstrates strong control over:
+🔹 This project demonstrates strong control over:

 Binary file processing